How Much Time do Engineers Spend Recreating Parts?

 - Creating CAM programing for later production

-- Incurring the extra expense and time to create master data files and work plans in ERP & PLM parts search systems
+- Incurring the extra expense and time to create master data files and work plans in ERP and PLM parts search systems

-- Creating unnecessary or unwanted changes to the Bill of Material, which can cause errors
+- Creating unnecessary or unwanted changes to the bill of materials, which can cause errors

 - Imposing additional inventory carrying costs